sodabubblewine/sodabubblewine.github.io/README.md

     >
     > 9. closures denote waow there is somewhere denoted by their component, and
     >
-    > 10. components of croppings denote when some item is the right of the left with the right of waow the compound denotes; and
+    > 10. components of croppings denote when some item is the right of the left with the right of waow the compound denotes.
     >
-    >*recombic*, e.g. components of
-    >
-    > 1. *drops* denote the left of the left with the right,
-    >
-    > 2. *pushes* denote the left with the left of the right, with the right of the right,
-    >
-    > 3. *hems* denote the left with, the right of the left with the right,
-    >
-    > of waow their compound does.
     >
     > Predicates are
     >